Chingu-cohorts/ChinguDevelopersNetwork/README.md

 7. Run the development server `$ npm start`
 8. Have fun!
 API runs on [http://localhost:8081](http://localhost:8081) and client on [http://localhost:8080](http://localhost:8080).

+## FAQ

+### Why did you chose Vue over React?

+Vue allows us to do a quicker development with all the features we would need from the React world.

+### Why Go?

+I'm completely aware of other technologies (Rails, Django, Laravel, etc.) but none of them provided an easy way to create cool APIs.
+Phoenix did, but it's undergoing a lot of changes.
+That and a little bit of curiosity about Go led us to use it.

+### Are you going to release a mobil app?

+It should be possible to create the application, however there is a payment required by Google in order to submit applications to the Play Store and we are not rich.
+So not in our current plans.

 ## License

 Copyright (C) 2017  Project Chingu